Succession and tenancy changes

 If you succeed to the tenancy of a larger property than you need, and would prefer to move to a property with fewer bedrooms you may be given a 'direct let' under 'best use of stock'.

-How will a decision be made if more than one person wishes to succeed?
+How a decision will be made if more than one person wishes to succeed

 The tenant's husband, wife, partner, or civil partner will be given priority over any other member of the family.

 In the absence of a husband, wife, partner, or civil partner the member of the family who has continuously lived in the home the longest (in excess of 12 months) will succeed to the tenancy.
-If the household decide that a different member of the family (who has lived continuously within the home for at least 12 months) should succeed the tenancy, this will be allowed.
+If the households decide that a different member of the family (who has lived continuously within the home for at least 12 months) should succeed the tenancy, this will be allowed.

 The law states that there is only one legal right to succeed to a tenancy.
-Therefore, if someone has already succeeded to the tenancy a further succession would not be granted.
+Therefore, if someone has already succeeded to the tenancy, a further succession would not be granted.
 However, we may grant you a new tenancy under certain circumstances as follows:

-You are a partner or relative who has lived in the property for at least the last two years of the tenant's life
+you are a partner or relative who has lived in the property for at least the last two years of the tenant's life

-You have accepted responsibility for the tenant's dependants
+you have accepted responsibility for the tenant's dependants

 In circumstances where you qualify for a new tenancy (as outlined above), but the property is too large for you and you would prefer to move to a smaller home, we will offer you an alternative suitable property.

-If the property is larger than you need, or was built or adapted for a person with medical needs or has an age criteria, and you do not qualify for this property type, you may be made a reasonable offer by way of a 'direct let' to enable you to move into another more suitable property.
+If the property is larger than you need, or was built or adapted for a person with medical needs or has an age criteria and you do not qualify for this property type, you may be made a reasonable offer by way of a 'direct let' to enable you to move into another more suitable property.
 If you refuse rehousing, a final offer will be made to you before legal action is taken to repossess the property.

 Assignment